Requirements for a Major in Medieval Studies

 Great Conversation 116 may be used as an elective.

-To graduate with distinction in Medieval Studies, a student must demonstrate talent with Latin, skill in conducting research on a medieval topic, and broad knowledge of medieval European civilization.
+To graduate with distinction in Medieval Studies, a student must demonstrate talent with Latin, skill in conducting research on a medieval topic, and broad cultural knowledge of the medieval European world.
 Specific guidelines are available from Prof. Anne Groton, Director of the Medieval Studies Program.
 Students interested in pursuing distinction should notify Prof. Groton no later than January 1 of their senior year.

 To read the Medieval Studies Brochure, click here.

 Questions?
-Contact the Director, Anne Groton (Classics), or any of the faculty on the Ancient and Medieval Studies Steering Committee: Prof. Hilary Bouxsein (Classics), Prof. Chris Brunelle (Classics), Prof. Karen Cherewatuk (English), Prof. Tim Howe (History), Prof. Karen Marsalek (English), Prof. Kevin Mummey (History), Prof. Danny Muñoz-Hutchinson (Philosophy), Prof. Maggie Odell (Religion), Prof. Steve Reece (Classics), Prof. Jason Ripley (Religion), or Prof. Nancy Thompson (Art History).
+Contact the Director, Prof. Anne Groton (Classics), or any of the faculty on the Ancient and Medieval Studies Steering Committee: Prof. Hilary Bouxsein (Classics), Prof. Karen Cherewatuk (English), Prof. Tim Howe (History), Prof. Kyle Helms (Classics), Prof. Karen Marsalek (English), Prof. Danny Muñoz-Hutchinson (Philosophy), Prof. Steve Reece (Classics), Prof. Jason Ripley (Religion), or Prof. Nancy Thompson (Art History).